 - Costing method mismatch.
 Different methods on raw material and finished goods categories produce incorrect manufacturing cost entries.

 - Wrong invoicing policy.
-The "Invoice on order" policy applied to physical goods recognises revenue before delivery.
-The policy must align with revenue recognition rules.
+"Invoice on order" applied to physical goods recognises revenue before delivery.

 - Missing WIP account.
 Manufacturing journal entries fail silently.
 COGS does not reflect production costs.

 - Route mismatch.
-The product route does not match the warehouse outgoing route.
+Product route does not match warehouse outgoing route.
 Deliveries are created but stock is not reserved.

 What Breaks When Integration Is Misconfigured

-When something goes wrong with Odoo Inventory integration, the symptoms usually appear in finance reports rather than in the inventory module itself.
-The table below maps the most common symptoms to their root causes.
+When something goes wrong, symptoms appear in finance reports rather than in the inventory module.
+The table below maps common symptoms to root causes.

 ← Scroll to see all columns →